TLuckh/SimpleContextMenus/README.md

 ﻿# SimpleContextMenus
-Delivers a COM Server which is associated both with all files and the folder background.
+Delivers a COM Server which is associated both with all files, folders, and the folder background.

 This Server allows you to create context menu entries which mimic the local file structure (of wherever you placed and installed the server).

+Each file in the local file structure then gets run when you press the corresponding item of the context menu.

 ## Installation
 To install the server, take the build output of this project and